Meet Our Team

 Arpana Tiwari

-Arpana, a resident of Los Altos, has lived in the Bay Area for 22 years.
-She is Director of SEO (Search Engine Optimization) at Adobe, Inc., and has led digital marketing and business teams at many companies in Silicon Valley.
+Arpana, a resident of Los Altos, has lived in the Bay Area for more than 20 years.
+She is an SEO advisor and former Director of SEO at Adobe and Eventbrite, and has led digital marketing and business teams at many companies in Silicon Valley.
 She joined the Green Foothills board to support a cause that resonates with her interests and values.
 Her whole family shares a love for nature and volunteering, and she is excited about Green Foothills’ mission to enable access to nature close to home.
 She and her husband enjoy the outdoors and spend most weekends on hikes with their children and friends.

 Arpana received her education at Santa Clara and UCSC where she earned her MBA and professional certifications.
 She has volunteered with Junior Achievement, Humane Society of Silicon Valley, Pets In Need, Habitat for Humanity, and Asha for Education.